 Students who have experienced an issue related to this policy are encouraged to seek support through on-campus and off-campus services.
 Students may contact the campus Counseling Center on-campus at 501-450-1448 to schedule an appointment with a campus counselor.
 There is no charge for this service.
-Students may also choose to contact support agencies off campus which include the following: If you have a safety related need right now:
+If you have a safety related need right now: